fbaro/jpack/README.md

 ### Data access

 An array can be accessed through a ```StructPointer```.
-A pointer is a mutable object, allowing to access the structure data present at in the array, at the index it is currently pointing to.
+A pointer is a mutable, thread unsafe object, allowing to access the structure data present at in the array, at the index it is currently pointing to.
 A new pointer can be obtained from the array:

 ```java
     MyPointer ptr = arr.newPointer();